History & Evolution

 The Sinus Slide® solution

-Despite the above explained advantageous characteristics, traditional expansion joints have one big problem which is the joint opening.
-In each logistic centre with forklift traffic the (hard) wheels will fall in the opening gap.
-These always returning shock impacts cause damage on floor, joint, handling equipment, transported goods and even on forklift operators.
+Despite the advantageous characteristics explained above, traditional expansion joints have one big problem and this is the joint opening.
+In each logistic centre with forklift traffic, the (hard) wheels will fall into the opening gap.
+These reoccurring ‘shock’ impacts cause damage to the; floor, joint, handling equipment, transported goods and even to forklift operators.

-The harder the forklift wheel, the higher the loads, the higher the speed, results in a higher wheel pressure and the harder the shock impact.
-There is a tendency in the logistic world that forklift wheels are coming smaller and harder and that loads and speeds of forklifts are increasing.
-Our Sinus Slide® joint is evolving together with this tendency.
+There is now a trend in the logistics world for forklift wheels to be smaller and harder and loads and speeds of forklifts increasing.
+Our Sinus Slide® joint is evolving with this tendency.

-Whereas other producers try to reinforce the joint, HCJ found the solution in eliminating the cause.
-With the Sinus Slide® solution, there is continuous support between wheels and floor in the most effective proportion.
-Because of this, wheels are sliding noiseless and vibration and shock-free from one concrete floor slab panel to another without any change on damage and with previously unknown comfort for operator and machine.
-The Sinus Slide® solution saves yearly dozens of thousand euro’s in maintenance costs and contributes to a safe and comfortable working environment.
+Where other producers try to reinforce the joint, HCJ found the solution by eliminating the cause.
+With the Sinus Slide® solution, there is continuous support between the wheels and the floor in the most effective proportion.
+It is due to this that the wheels slide noiselessly and vibration and shock-free from one concrete floor slab panel to another.
+This happens without any change or damage and with a comfort for the operator and machine never before experienced.
+The Sinus Slide® solution saves thousands of Euro’s annually in maintenance costs and contributes to a safe and comfortable working environment.
 For more detailed information concerning the Sinus Slide® solution we refer to the page “products – Cosinus Slide®”.

 2012